Models #1 1bzm and #2 1urt associated with sequences in an alignment, with ChimeraX selection sequence region. |

 The Sequence Viewer displays individual sequences and sequence alignments of amino acids and nucleotides, with crosstalk to any associated structures.
+Some of its functions are implemented in the sequence command.
 To find and select a specified sequence or sequence pattern, use Select...
 Sequence in the menu or the select command.
-See also: sequence, Modeller Comparative, Model Loops, Coloring by Sequence Conservation
+See also: Modeller Comparative, Model Loops, Coloring by Sequence Conservation

 Sequences for biopolymer structures in ChimeraX can be shown: